 Why study Operating Department Practice at BU?

-- Get hands-on experience working in surgical theatres with multiple and varied practical work placements that make up approximately 60% of your time on the course
+• Gain hands-on experience working in surgical theatres with multiple and varied practical work placements that make up around half of your time on the course

-- Placements are diverse and career options are too: you could work in pre-assessment, intensive care, A&E, patient transfer teams and other more specialised areas of care.
+• Benefit from a diverse range of placements and future career options: from working in operating theatres to pre-operative assessment, intensive care, A&E, patient transfer teams and other more specialised areas of care

 Key information